-Maine Disability Insurance Laws
+Maine Short-Term Disability Insurance Laws

 Social Security is the only option for many workers.
-The definition under Social Security is different from any private temporary policy.
-Social Security pays only for total inability to work lasting 12 months or longer.
-Compensation is not paid for partial or short-term situations.
+The definition of this federal program is different from any private temporary policy.
+It pays only for total inability to work lasting 12 months or longer.
+It does not compensate anyone with partial or temporary medical conditions.

 Maine State Retirement